alfram89/Video-ffmpeg-merger-script/README.md

 # Video-ffmpeg-merger-script

-Change script after videotype and path to ffmpeg.
+Adapt script for videotype and path to ffmpeg.